JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2023_03.md

 In _The Urantia Book_ we note that the Master was known for his great sense of humor:

-> Jesus, in company with a neighbor boy and later his brother James, delighted to play in the far corner of the family carpenter shop, where they had great fun with the shavings and the blocks of wood.
-It was always difficult for Jesus to comprehend the harm of certain sorts of play which were forbidden on the Sabbath, but he never failed to conform to his parents’ wishes.
-He had a capacity for humor and play which was afforded little opportunity for expression in the environment of his day and generation, but up to the age of fourteen he was cheerful and lighthearted most of the time. ([UB 123:4.3](/en/The_Urantia_Book/123#p4_3))
+> It was always difficult for Jesus to comprehend the harm of certain sorts of play which were forbidden on the Sabbath, but he never failed to conform to his parents’ wishes.
+He had a capacity for humor and play which was afforded little opportunity for expression in the environment of his day and generation, . . .. ([UB 123:4.3](/en/The_Urantia_Book/123#p4_3))

 He often used humor as a way to relieve tension and promote relaxation and harmony among his peers:

 > They were all seated in the garden at just about noon when the Master appeared.
 They wore expressions of dignified solemnity, and all arose to their feet as he approached them.
-Jesus relieved the tension by that friendly and fraternal smile which was so characteristic of him when his followers took themselves, or some happening related to themselves, too seriously.
-With a commanding gesture he indicated that they should be seated.
-Never again did the twelve greet their Master by arising when he came into their presence.
-They saw that he did not approve of such an outward show of respect. ([UB 157:4.3](/en/The_Urantia_Book/157#p4_3))
+Jesus relieved the tension by that friendly and fraternal smile which was so characteristic of him when his followers took themselves, or some happening related to themselves, too seriously. ([UB 157:4.3](/en/The_Urantia_Book/157#p4_3))

 <figure id="Figure_3" class="image urantiapedia">
 <img src="/image/article/Luz_y_Vida/LyV_2023_03/Editorial-03-23-4.jpg" alt="Editorial marzo 2023-4">